robtaussig/useAutoSuggest/README.md

 }
 */

-//If we iterated over the entries of result, we would hit all possible character continuations along with an object containing their continuations.
-At each level, we would check to see if the key is equal to '*' (which would be bad practice if an asterisk is a valid character in your input form):
+// If we iterated over the entries of result, we would hit all possible
+// character continuations along with an object containing their
+// continuations.
+At each level, we would check to see if the key is
+// equal to '*' (which would be bad practice if an asterisk is a valid
+// character in your input form):

 result.entries.forEach(([char, next]) => {
   if (char === validWord) {